NotTobi/soundcloud-dl/README.md

 ## [Donations](https://www.paypal.me/nottobii)

-## Important Notice: I will no longer be able to maintain this project up until August of 2020.

 ## Configuration

 If you're on soundcloud.com, there should be an icon of this extension next to the addressbar.